KurtzmanLab/SSTMap/_posts/2017-05-03-simple-examples.md

 * <strong>Step 1</strong>: Convert `cms` file into `pdb` file.
 This can be done in Schrodinger's Maestro or VMD.

 * <strong>Step 2</strong>: Convert dtr file into a netcdf file.
-Although MFTraj allows reading dtr file format but the cross-platform trajectory loaders of mdtraj do not support dtr file format.
-Only a specific loader mdtraj.load_dtr() is available for this purposes.
-In SSTMap, trajectory reading is only done through MDTraj's cross-platform loaders.
+Although MFTraj allows reading dtr file format but the cross-platform trajectory loaders of mdtraj (e.g., `mdtraj.load()` or `mdtraj.load_frame()`) do not accept dtr file format.
+Only a specific loader `mdtraj.load_dtr()` is available for this purpose.
+In SSTMap code, the trajectory reading is only done through MDTraj's cross-platform loaders.
 As a result, to process Desmond simulation through SSTMap it is necessary to convert them into netcdf format (although alternative format, dcd, xtc, H5 etc could also be used but netcdf is recommended).Th dtr to netcdf conversion can be be done in VMD using a Tcl script or using a Python script that uses MDTraj's dtr loader.
 An example Tcl script for this purpose `dtr_to_netcdf.tcl` is shown below:

 ```tcl
 mol new input.cms type mae first 0 last -1 step 1 filebonds 1 autobonds 1 waitfor all